Skip to content

 Install ownCloud on Google Cloud Servers

-Setting up ownCloud on Google Cloud servers is similar to installing it on any Ubuntu Linux system.
-After you’ve installed all the needed software packages, you can finish the ownCloud installation through your web browser by visiting your server’s address.
+Deploying ownCloud on Google Cloud follows the exact same process as a standard Ubuntu installation.
+After you've installed all the needed software packages, you can finish the ownCloud installation through your web browser by visiting your server's address.
 Follow the linked Ubuntu guides for detailed steps.

 Once you have installed all required packages, ownCloud can be set up directly from your browser by browsing the server hostname or IP address.